 "In the beginning was the Word,

 and the Word was with God,

-for Word, is the creative expression of pure Consciousness manifesting the World.
-The letter (l) in the word Logos, is nested within the Word, World.
-Coincidence?
-Maybe.
+the World.
+The letter (l) in the word Logos, is nested within the word, World.

 My reflections took me even further.
-I found that in various spiritual traditions, the image of the tree plays a pivotal role in at least three
+I found that the image of the tree plays a pivotal role in most spiritual traditions.
+In mystical

-that point, I realized that the above-mentioned trees could very well personify the Tree of Light.
-It just so happens trees grow upwards towards the light!
+At that point, I realized the above mentioned trees could very well personify the Tree of Light.
+Interestingly, trees grow towards the light!

-words, I saw that the letter (l) is part of the words life, enlightenment, knowledge and light.
+(l) is part of the words life, enlightenment, knowledge, immortality and light.
 In the word ‘enlightenment,’ the word ‘light’ is embedded in it.
 In the word ‘knowledge,’ the letter (l)

 is nestled between ‘know’ and ‘edge.’
-And in my personal musings, I have come to understand that at the edge of all knowing there is only love.
+And in my personal musings, I have come to understand that at the edge of all knowing there is only Love.

 are like orphans